-On top of that, many, including Metro Councilman for District 6 Peter Westerholm, caution that talks over a specific piece of property must also factor in not only today’s neighbors, but tomorrow’s.
+On top of that, many, including District 6 metro councilman Peter Westerholm, caution that talks over a specific piece of property must also factor in not only today’s neighbors,

 “Discussions can be difficult because, in many cases, you’re trying to think of what’s best for this parcel of land for the next 80 years,” Westerholm says.
 “And you’re trying to figure out how that will relate to adjacent properties for that period, as well as how that area might also change.

 But can you blame a developer for doing what’s within his (if he’s a corporation, he’s a person, legally speaking) legal rights?
-Perhaps, and this gets to the crux of the matter: It’s critical for neighborhood residents to have a basic understanding of zoning and land use and of the mechanisms in place that empower them to influence outcomes.
-The developers understand these things.
-If there were something on the books saying triplexes were permitted if connected by a series of conjoined Rubik’s Cubes, rest assured that some developers would have their people haunting vintage toy stores and eBay tomorrow.
+Perhaps, but that doesn’t mean you can’t do anything about it.
+If there were something on the books that said triplexes were permitted if connected by a series of conjoined Rubik’s Cubes, rest assured that some developers would have their people haunting vintage toy stores and eBay tomorrow.
 It’s a business, as traded professional athletes say all the time, and the market makes the rules.

-There is a human element to this story, however, as there is to every story worth telling—of course, we’re assuming here that just because corporations are people doesn’t mean they’re human.
-Developers can’t run roughshod over a city or its citizens (humans) if they wish to continue making our acquaintance.
+Developers can’t run roughshod over a city or its citizens if they wish to continue making our acquaintance.
 People don’t like to feel like they’re being taken advantage of, or at the very least don’t care for it once it’s been pointed out to them.
 Keep building more “crap,” as Davis aptly puts it, and you’ll risk pissing people off.
-Keep making the city look bad, and your onetime rubberstamped go-ahead might start reading “REJECTED.”
+Keep making the city look bad, and your one-time rubberstamped go-ahead might start reading “REJECTED.”

 “Build Like You Live Next Door” is one thing.
 Perhaps it would be instructive for folks interested in this issue on a deeper level to turn that around for a second.
 What if we tried living like we built next door?

-Zac Thomas of Woodland Street Partners and the Paragon Group echoes everyone we talked with for this story in saying that not talking can be expensive for everyone involved.
+Zac Thomas of Woodland Street Partners and Paragon Group echoes everyone we talked about for this story in saying that, in the case of residential development in East Nashville, talk isn’t cheap—in that not talking can be expensive for everyone involved.

 “Dialogue is critical,” Thomas says.
 “We favor proactive engagement with the community to help shape what we build.
 In areas that help by providing us with active feedback, developers have the opportunity to better understand the goals and needs of a changing community.
 Every year, we’re improving and expanding our community engagement efforts to help us do that faster and in smarter ways.
 We believe that a builder cannot be successful over the long-term without a community commitment that includes substantive dialogue and engagement.
 We engage in dialogue to help learn, to improve how we build, to tailor what we build, and to help us prevent repeating something that wasn’t popular or a flat-out mistake.”

-It’s Thomas’s job—or any developer’s job, when you get down to it—to know what can and cannot be built on a piece of property.
-As such, if zoning, overlays, and codes allow it, it can be built.
-However, many citizens don’t feel privy to this information, even as it is, by law, readily available to view—though, admittedly, not always easy to find.
-I asked him how Metro could improve upon community education and awareness where residential development is concerned.
+It’s Thomas’s job—any developer’s, when you get down to it—to know what can and cannot be built on a piece of property.
+As such, if zoning, overlays and codes allow, it can be built.
+However, many citizens don’t feel privy to this information, even as it is, by law, readily available to view (if, admittedly, not always easy to find).
+I asked him how Metro could improve upon community education and awareness where residential development

-Thomas thinks that good business—better business—ultimately grows from good business sense and right action.
+Thomas thinks that good business—better business—ultimately grows out of good business sense and right action.

 “A short-term focus on return on investment can get any business into trouble,” he says.
 “If something is unpopular, opinions shift against it.
 We are hopeful that reactions to poorly done development don’t overcompensate in a way that creates new problems without first considering the trade-offs.
 If demand for homes is high and you limit the size of the homes, the price per square foot will likely climb faster than it would otherwise.
 If demand for homes is high and you rezone to prevent additional density, home prices likely climb faster than they would otherwise.
 In both instances, economic diversity is lost, which fundamentally alters the fabric of a community.”

-“Currently, interacting with residents isn’t something that is broadly mandated in the rules,” Thomas says.
+“Currently interacting with residents isn’t something that is broadly mandated in the rules,” Thomas says.
 “Interacting with neighbors is a decision we’ve made to try to build in a way that’s consistent with the wishes of the communities we build in.
 That often requires trying to balance opposing viewpoints on what Nashville should become.
 Residents want less-expensive homes, but sellers want ever more for their land.
 Residents want smaller one-story houses, but homebuyers want larger ones and higher land prices often preclude that option.
-Residents want economic diversity, but are often opposed to density that could help provide it.
-Buyers want less- expensive homes but still want great areas, driving demand for density.
+Residents want economic diversity but are often opposed to the density that could help provide it.
+Buyers want less-expensive homes but still want great areas, driving demand for density.
 Communities often don’t share the same sentiments, or even agree among the residents.
 Communities often don’t agree with what Nashville’s planners think Nashville will, could, or should look like.
-Communities often don’t agree with the preferences of relocating homebuyers who are coming from denser areas.
+Communities often don’t agree with the preferences of relocating home buyers who are coming from denser areas.
 It’s not easy to satisfy all people.

 Bill Purcell is a lawyer at Jones Hawkins & Farmer, and also a noted hot chicken aficionado.
-For those new to the area, the East Nashville resident was also mayor of Nashville from 1999-2007, before current mayor Karl Dean took over.
-He doesn’t live in the vaunted ivory tower some might expect for a former mayor who lectures at the Harvard University Institute of Politics.
+For those new to the area, the East Nashville resident was also mayor of Nashville from 1999-2007, before the current mayor, Karl Dean, took over.
+He doesn’t live in the ivory tower some might expect of a former mayor and lecturer at the Harvard University Institute of Politics.
 He makes his home on a modest lot in Lockeland Springs.

-Purcell argues that economic forces will actually work to save neighborhoods in the long run.
-Subpar work, whether in an infrastructure or aesthetic sense, actually hinders developers and development.
-Those seeking to ignore the “spirit” of zoning in order to maximize their return on investment will be pushed aside.
+Purcell argues that economic forces actually will work to save neighborhoods in the long run.
+Subpar work, whether in an infrastructure or aesthetic sense, actually hinders developers and development, he argues and should keep those seeking to ignore the “spirit” of zoning in order to maximize their return on investment out.

-“Protecting the fabric of a neighborhood is at the core of maximizing return on investment for the long term,” says Purcell.
+“Protecting the fabric of a neighborhood is at the core of maximizing return on investment for the long term,” he says.
 “Our most successful neighborhoods have been careful about this for a generation now, and the results are obvious in the increased valuations in East Nashville, Sylvan Park, Second Avenue, Richland, or Hillsboro-West End, just for example.

 “Metro Planning and MDHA [Metropolitan Development and Housing Agency] have experience in protecting what has made this city so special,” he continues.
 “They know what to do and have done it successfully in the past.
-Most important now is not forgetting what we know—some of it learned the hard way—[thereby creating] a place we are not now and never want to be.
-We are the ‘it’ city we are today not because of what we might build next, but because we protected—and then enhanced—what made Nashville so special through two centuries and now beyond.”
+Most important now is not forgetting what we know, some of it learned the hard way, [and thereby creating] a place we are not now and never want to be.
+We are the ‘it’ city we are today not because of what we might build next, but because we protected and then enhanced what made Nashville so special through two centuries and now beyond.”

-When asked if stricter zoning and overlays, historic and otherwise, could be a double- edged sword, in that what might “protect” one from a developer now might hinder one’s options with their own property in the future, Purcell replies, “There is nothing doubleedged about protecting a neighborhood and the people who have invested their money and their lives in the place.”
+I asked Purcell if stricter zoning and overlays, historic and otherwise, could be a double-edged sword, in that what might “protect” one from a developer now might hinder one’s options with their own property in the future.

 “They know they made the right choice.
-Just ask them,” concludes Purcell.
+Just ask them.”

 Where goes the neighborhood?
-Exactly wherever you decide to lead it.
+Exactly wherever you decide to lead it, East Nashville.

 —Timothy C. Davis